wido/docker-ipv6/README.md

 By default it uses eth0 as the configured interface.
 Change this in the service file if this differs on your system.

 With newer kernels this might be *ens3* for example.

+### ifupdown / interfaces file
+The ifupdown package on Ubuntu is responsible for configuring network interfaces under Debian and Ubuntu.

+I wrote a [patch](https://anonscm.debian.org/cgit/collab-maint/ifupdown.git/commit/?id=9af9a607274bec491ca165f9b8af6af26bbdf585) for ifupdown so that you can configure the network stack to perform the Prefix Delegation request for you.

+When Ubuntu and Debian apply this patch you can use it in your interfaces file:

+<pre>iface eth0 inet6 auto
+  dhcp 1
+  request_prefix 1</pre>

+Hopefully this makes it into Ubuntu 16.04.

 ## Docker IPv6 hook
 The *docker-ipv6* dhclient hook in this repository should be placed in